urbantreelion/ece350-lab-manual/_lab1/tutorial4.md

 ## Objectives

 This tutorial is a guide to building a practical AM receiver for receiving real AM signals.
 You will learn how to demodulate an AM signal using only real signals.
-A data file with one AM signal, which will be generated using the flowgraphs in tutorial 3, is be used.
+A data file with one AM signal, which will be generated using the flowgraphs in tutorial 3, will be used.

 Another data file will be used that contains several seconds of recorded signals from the AM broadcast band.
 In this section you will learn how to: